tpascarella/sr50/docs/investing/stocks-bonds.md

 JL Collins in the book, A Simple Path to Wealth recommends a portfolio allocation of the following:

--100% Stocks while you are in the Wealth Building Phase
+- 100% Stocks while you are in the Wealth Building Phase

--75% Stocks / 25% Bonds while you are in the Wealth Preservation Phase
+- 75% Stocks / 25% Bonds while you are in the Wealth Preservation Phase

 ### Benjamin Graham

 Benjamin Graham from The Intelligent Investor recommends a portfolio allocation of the following:

--50/50 split between Stocks/Bonds, while going no further that 75/25 in either direction according to market conditions.
+- 50/50 split between Stocks/Bonds, while going no further that 75/25 in either direction according to market conditions.

 ### Best Funds for Each Company

 Vanguard
--VTSAX (stock index fund)
+- VTSAX (stock index fund)
--VBTLX (bond index fund)
+- VBTLX (bond index fund)
--VTI (stock ETF)
+- VTI (stock ETF)
--BND (bond ETF)
+- BND (bond ETF)

 ## Why Vanguard?